pymeasure/pymeasure/docs/tutorial/connecting.rst

 .. role:: python(code)
     :language: python

-After following the :doc:`Getting Started <../getting_started>` section, you now have a working installation of PyMeasure.
+After following the :doc:`Quick Start <../quick_start>` section, you now have a working installation of PyMeasure.
 This section describes connecting to an instrument, using a Keithley 2400 SourceMeter as an example.
 To follow the tutorial, open a command prompt, IPython terminal, or Jupyter notebook.

 First import the instrument of interest. ::